waseemhnyc/Distracted-Boyfriend-AI-Meme-Generator/README.md

 This Python project generates your own Distracted Boyfriend meme.

-You type in a topic of interest and LangChain and OpenAI generate the text for the meme.
+You input in a topic of interest and LangChain and OpenAI generate the text for the meme.
 We pass this on to Imgflip to generate the actual meme.

 With [LangChain](https://github.com/hwchase17/langchain) we: